isomerpages/csc-knowledge/_ethos-issue-26/Nurturing Leaders for the Future Healthcare.md

 <p>Our goal is to bring leaders together from across the healthcare sector, to sensitise them to key national issues and strategic priorities, so that they would not focus only on their specialised clinical knowledge or their own institutional agendas.
 Over the past decade, we have sought to bridge the healthcare clusters which had been developing separately: the different professions—doctors, nurses, allied health professionals, administrators and so on—as well as the different sectors involved in health and social care—including the acute care, primary care, long-term care, and people sectors.</p>

 <p>HLC designs and delivers a suite of milestone programmes, continuing development programmes, and other learning and engagement platforms.
-We also publish a quarterly newsletter, Leading Healthcare,<sup>1</sup> which aims to connect with and inspire leaders in healthcare.</p>
+We also publish a quarterly newsletter, Leading Healthcare,<sup><a href="#notestop">1</a></sup> which aims to connect with and inspire leaders in healthcare.</p>

 <div class="notestop">
 <h6>NOTES</h6>